bcit-ci/CodeIgniter/user_guide_src/source/libraries/sessions.rst

 	.. method:: &get_userdata()

-		:returns: array
+		:returns:	A reference to the userdata array
+		:rtype:	&array

 		Returns a reference to the userdata array.

 	.. method:: set_userdata($newdata[, $newval = ''])

 		:param	mixed	$newdata: Item name or array of items
 		:param	mixed	$newval: Item value or empty string (not required if $newdata is array)
-		:returns: void
+		:rtype:	void

 		Sets items into session example usages::